 Become a partner of Lafitte abroad

 Lafitte exports its products to restaurants, delicatessen and grocery stores in Europe (Spain, Belgium, Luxembourg, United Kingdom, Italy, Portugal, Denmark, Switzerland, Sweden….), in Far East (Japan, Hong-Kong, Thaïland…), in Oceania (New Zealand).
+We are looking for distributors on new destinations to export our raw foie gras (fresh or frozen) and grocery products elaborated with duck. |

 Read more informations on Lafitte's history